Safari and Beach Holidays in East Africa's most popular destination

 Every year, over 1.5 million wildebeest, 200,000 zebras and 350,000 gazelles congregate on the Serengeti plains in Tanzania, and make their way clockwise en mass on a 1,800 round mile journey to the Masai Mara in search of greener grazing land, before returning southwards again.

-Many Kenya safari holidays include at least a couple of nights in the Amboseli National Park, just south of Nairobi and in the shadow of Mount Kilimanjaro.
+A Kenya safari holiday may also include a couple of nights in the Amboseli National Park, just south of Nairobi and in the shadow of Mount Kilimanjaro.
 Amboseli is most famous for its large elephant population, especially the old bull elephants with their enormous tusks.

-The incredibly scenic Laikipia Plateau, just north of Mount Kenya, is an exclusive safari destination, as it consists primarily of large private conservancies.
-The draw of a safari here is that the region is one of the last remaining places in Africa which is home to the endangered black rhino, and it is also an excellent area if you want to see wild dog.
+The incredibly scenic Laikipia Plateau, just north of Mount Kenya, is an exclusive safari destination, as it consists primarily of large private conservancies and ranches.
+The draw of a safari here is that the region is one of the last remaining places in Africa which is home to the endangered black rhino.

 The remoteness of the Samburu Eco-System, which includes the Samburu, Shaba and Buffalo Springs National Reserves, is one of the main attractions of going on safari here, as you will be one of just a few visitors who come to enjoy the rich wildlife and birdlife, including some species which are unique to the area, such as the gerenuk (or the 'giraffe necked antelope' because of its propensity to stretch high into the bushes in search of food).